ingobeans/cointhief/README.md

 <img width="1070" height="452" alt="Screenshot 2025-09-30 212807" src="https://github.com/user-attachments/assets/9628b83f-fa36-46c2-bdc1-9bd02b4515b6" />

-you are a goblin. go thief coins!
+you're a goblin in a velocity based platformer. theres currently 5 levels.

+use sliding, jumping, launchpads and coins to gain speed!

-this is a little 2d velocity based platformer im working on! made in godot, so thats pretty neat :>
+made in godot, so thats pretty neat :>

-as with all my other games, i make all the assets and code myself !
+and as with all my other games, i make all the assets and code myself !

 ## Controls!!